ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-04-30-Predicting-NYC-Rental-Apartment-Popularity.md

 ## Conclusions

-There are always things I could have done better.
+There will always be things I could have done better.
 For this project the big elephant in the room was always the 85Gb of images.
 If I had more time I would have liked to perform deep feature extraction of the images.
-It would have been nice even to develop a flag that could detect whether the image was showing a blueprint or an actual picture of the apartment, or a flag to detect whether or not the image had a watermark (possibly signifying a higher end apartment listing).
+It would also have been nice to develop a flag that could detect whether the image was showing a blueprint or an actual picture of the apartment, or a flag to detect whether or not the image had a watermark (possibly signifying a higher end apartment listing).
 Perhaps converting the image data into frequency space and looking at the frequency components would have been useful (e.g., do higher frequencies indicate clutter?).
-I think looking at the image brightness and contrast would have also led to slight bumps in my model performance.
+Or even looking at the image brightness and contrast I believe would have led to slight bumps in model performance.

-After thinking about it for a while, here are the four key takeaway points I came up with for this project:
+After reflecting on the competition, here are the four key takeaway points I came up with for this project:

 - Reasonable predictions of NYC rental property interest were achieved
 - Feature engineering was crucial to improving model performance
-- Feature tuning with RF does not always translate to other models
+- Feature selection/tuning with RF does not always translate to other models
-- Stack generalization works well (so does XGBoost) and necessary to have success in Kaggle competitions
+- Stack generalization works well (so does XGBoost) and is necessary to have success in Kaggle competitions

 Lastly, here's a glimpse of the final leaderboard.